Get Started

 I've listed the exact required permissions for the burla install command in it's CLI doc.

-3. Start a machine and run the quickstart!
+3. Start a machine and run some code!

 2. Hit the ⏻ Start button in the dashboard to turn the cluster on.
 By default this starts one 4-CPU node.
 If inactive for >5 minutes this node will shut itself off.

 Questions?
-Schedule a call with us, or email [email protected].
+Schedule a call with usarrow-up-right, or email [email protected].
 We're always happy to talk.